Most people think about emotional intelligence as a skill, something you can build and train with practice.

-Of course, most people who get stuck ruminating endlessly on past mistakes and failures don’t actually belief that they can change the past.
-Instead, ruminating about the past gives the them the illusion of control, however fleeting and temporary.
+Of course, most people who get stuck ruminating endlessly on past mistakes and failures don’t actually believe that they can change the past.
+Instead, ruminating about the past gives them the illusion of control, however fleeting and temporary.

 When you’ve done something bad or made a mistake in the past, you naturally feel guilt and regret.
 Chronic ruminators develop the unconscious habit of constantly replaying past mistakes because it ever-so-briefly gives them a feeling of power and control.
 And feeling in control helps distract from feeling helpless—which is what we really are when it comes to past mistakes.

 In reality, no amount of rumination or analysis of your mast mistakes will change what happened.
 Which means helplessness and powerlessness are inevitable.